andrescanas01/datasciencefp/Lab2.md

 Andres Canas

 ## Description
 The purpose of this project is to create a bash-like shell using lex and yacc.
+The project use FLEX and BISON implementation.
+The shell is unix based.
+It never quits unless the command 'bye' is inputted.

 ## Design
-This shell system is designed using C. The two main modules are the scanner (nutshascanner.l) and the (nutparser.y).
+This shell system is designed using C. The two main modules are the scanner (nutshscanner.l) and the parser (nutshparser.y).
+The scanner reads and tokenizes the text.
+The parser structures the code to make sense of the tokens.
+Recursion is used in the parser to understand the variable number of arguments common to any shell.
+A global.h file is used to store variables, commands, and paths available to all shell files.

 ## Verification